 A description of the products/services purchased by your customers should be included on every invoice that you generate.
 This will help to minimize the questions that customers may have and help you to get paid faster.
 If the invoice is vague or unclear as to what you are charging your customer, payment could be delayed, which will have a negative impact on your cash flow.

 I think it goes without saying that you must include the cost of your services so that your customer knows how much they owe.
 Most importantly, make sure that the cost on your invoice is what you quoted your customer to avoid any payment delays.

 9. Amount Due

 The amount due is the total amount that your customer owes for the products and services listed on your invoice.
 Again, it’s important to make sure that this total is correct to avoid any delays in payment.
-If you are using an accounting software like QuickBooks, the total amount due is automatically calculated for you!
+If you are using small business accounting software, the total amount due is automatically calculated for you!